errorrprone/aitarotreader/README.md

 example:

-Enter your question or situation: why do I love pickles?
+Enter your question or situation: what will my dreams be like tonight?
 Card Draw:
-Card 1: Ten of Wands
+Card 1: Judgement
-Card 2: Seven of Swords
+Card 2: The Hanged Man
-Card 3: King of Pentacles
+Card 3: The Tower

 Interpretation:
-This reading suggests that your love of pickles stems from a need for structure and stability.
-The Ten of Wands suggests that you value the reliability of pickles as a comforting presence in your life, while the Seven of Swords indicates that you have found a sense of security in the way that pickles remain unchanged.
-Finally, the King of Pentacles suggests that you have found a sense of financial and material abundance in your love of pickles, as they provide a consistent source of sustenance and enjoyment.
+This combination of cards suggests that your dreams tonight may be intense and transformative.
+The Judgement card indicates that your subconscious may be processing past experiences and making judgments about your life.
+The Hanged Man suggests that you may feel suspended or stuck in your dreams, as if you are being forced to see things from a different perspective.
+The Tower card indicates unexpected change or upheaval, which may manifest in your dreams as chaos or destruction.
+Overall, these cards suggest that your dreams tonight may be unsettling, but also offer the opportunity for growth and self-reflection.
+Pay attention to any insights or revelations that come up in your dreams, as they may hold valuable lessons for you